przemek83/sqlite-browser/README.md

 ## Additional info
 Potential further improvements:
-1) Make creation of DB and use of things related to database structure fully generic.
+1) Make fully generic creation of DB and use of things related to database structure.
 2) Use json file as DB structure definition (would fill DatabaseConfig class).

 I'm not fully happy about: